 Coventry is one of the largest cities in the Midlands.
 A city of culture, history and modern technologies that fuses the old and new to deliver something to be admired, Coventry holds plenty of events and characters that have shaped its story and made the city one of England’s hidden jewels.
-Here we explore some of the fun facts that contribute to making it the diverse city it is today.
+In this blog, we explore some of the fun facts that contribute to making it the diverse city it is today.
 Check it out from the luxury of your private student accommodation in Coventry, located in the heart of the city.

 A city of sacrifice